Last updated : January 15, 2021

 Covid-19 is mainly a respiratory pathogen, and does not seem to be a common source of dizziness or hearing loss.
 Headaches are common however.
 We follow the steps recommended by the CDC to reduce the speed that it is transmitted, i.e. "flatten the curve", as well as go a bit beyond them.

 What we are doing to keep everybody safe at Chicago Dizziness and Hearing:

+As of 1/13/2021, all of our "patient facing" personnel have been vaccinated for Covid-19.
 We are physically in the office, seeing about 4 "live" patients a day/provider and doing a lot of televisits.
 Practically, considering the size of our clinic, it is usually easy to be socially distanced.
 We have a very powerful ventilation system that vents to the outside.

 CDH reduced greatly reduced (by a factor of about 3) the number of people physically present in the clinic by using televisits (see below), and having accompanying people (for the most part), stay outside the clinic and use "facetime" or similar methods to "attend" the visit.

 For everybody (patients and staff both), we require a mask (no bandana).
 There are no hand shakes.
 We take the temperature of all people entering the clinic (including staff) and send people home who have a temperature or symptoms suggestive of Covid-19.
 We use gloves so as to not touch patients directly with our hands.
 We wash hands and sanitize equipment between patients.
 Our waiting room is large and the chairs are widely spaced out.

 We ask most acccompanying persons to wait outside the clinic -- usually this means in the car, although sometimes people find other places to hang out.
 Exceptions are made only when absolutely necessary.
 We allow all patients to use "facetime" or a similar smartphone app to allow their accompanying person to participate in the visit.

 Two types of visits: regular, televisits